 It is also important to consider the Storage Conditions for rubber products as this will affect both shelf life and dimensional stability, for guidance please review the general conditions laid out in BS ISO 2230:2002 in conjunction with our technical staff.

 Hardness tolerance of rubber products is assessed using a ball indent type Dead Load hardness meter, measuring International Rubber Hardness Degrees (which broadly correlates to Shore A°) on standard sample plaques, which are required to be 6mm thick in order to conform to the requirements of the test.
 Therefore it is always a challenge to try and assess the hardness of a product itself, which may not have a suitable “standard” area to measure, and here our hand held hardness meters will provide an indication of hardness.
 However the best way to meet this need is to mould a plaque of material specifically for testing, from the same batch of material as is used for the products in question, and if required, this can be accommodated in our processes.
-For a wider discussion on rubber hardness, see our Blog on this topic.
+For a wider discussion on rubber hardness, see our rubber harness guide.